ShapeMess/ASync/README.md

 ```

 ### change
-`_.change` is a method used to mmodify multiple CSS properties of multiple HTML elements at the same time.
+`_.change` is a method used to modify multiple CSS properties of many HTML elements at the same time.
-It can also manipulate on different transform properties individually, without changing the existing transforms of an element.
+It can also manipulate different transform properties individually, without changing the existing transforms of an element.
 Accepted parameters are the same as with `_.transition`, with the addition of the measurement unit and a list of changes to be played.
 ```javascript
 _('div').change(1000, 0, _.easeOutBounce, 'px', {